AR Primer on Fascism

 The history of the anti-government and anti-democratic politics that have transformed the U.S. in recent years is largely obscured from view.
 The radical right’s agenda includes: suppression of voting rights, privatization of everything from schools to Medicare to Social Security to public lands, elimination of unions and limiting majority rule.
 Core beliefs also include: there is no problem tax cuts won’t solve and that the best kind of regulation is no regulation.
 Let industry decide.
 And the intellectual godfather of this extreme right-wing thinking?
 Someone you’ve probably never heard of.
 James McGill Buchanan, a Nobel Prize-winning economist.
 And the money to promote his ideas comes mostly from billionaire Charles Koch.
 These ideological positions have moved from beyond the fringe to where they are openly discussed and legislation is proposed.
 If these forces get their way democracy will be in chains.

 Us versus them politics, pitting one group against another, is as old as the hills.
 Vulnerable groups are targeted.
 Language is weaponized.
 And resentment is mobilized along race, class and gender lines.
 Unbridled nationalism with lots of flag waving is the soundtrack.
 The rise of the right in the U.S. did not occur overnight.
 It didn't happen because millions of people suddenly started listening to Alex Jones or reading Breitbart News.
 The widespread influence of right-wing ideology is not unique to this period in U.S. history.
 Its roots are deep and the historical trends point the way to where we are today: the right has a firm grip on many political and cultural institutions.
 The Koch Brothers, Sheldon Adelson, Robert Mercer and others with their deep pockets bankroll many so-called conservative organizations that promote unregulated, predatory capitalism and climate change denial.
+Recorded at the Z Media Institute.

 George Orwell and Aldous Huxley are two of the great figures of the 20th century.
 Their novels, 1984 and Brave New World focus on authoritarianism.
 Both draw grim pictures of totalitarian rule but in each book the dictatorship to effect control deploys different techniques.
 For Orwell it’s straight out force.
 His dark image is brutal state oppression—“a boot stamping on a human face—forever.”
 Big Brother is watching your every move.
 You can be arrested at any time.
 Endless war is in the background.
 Whereas, in Huxley’s dystopia, societal control is achieved by more subtle means such as entertaining diversions, staged spectacles and the directed pursuit of manufactured needs and desires.
 People are infantilized.
 They are to be concerned with trivia like shopping, celebrity divorces and scandals leaving them with little time or interest to challenge power.